sheenabigail/PHAS0048/docs/source/Lifetime Calculation.rst

-*The script performs the following steps:*
+*The SH_model.R script performs the following steps:*

 *1. Read the temporary states files with the desired symmetry;*